DesignCodeBuild/basiccamanjs/day4/3-AcceptImages.md

 ##Next, gather the information.

 We will eventually be gathering data about the images to put in the database.
 This collects the data and puts it in variables.
+Copy these lines, below, and paste them inside the PHP tag below the basicCaman.php line:

 ```php
   $image_data = ce_unescape_string($_POST['data']);